-The Commission has also issued Oil Franchise Tax Revenue Bonds of which (i) \$859,512,422 in aggregate principal amount of Oil Franchise Tax Senior Revenue Bonds, including accreted interest through December 1, 2023, and (ii) \$599,965,000 in aggregate principal amount of Oil Franchise Tax Subordinated Revenue Bonds are outstanding as of the date of this Official Statement.
-The Commission has also issued Registration Fee Revenue Bonds of which \$318,535,000 are outstanding as of the date of this Official Statement.
+The Commission has also issued Oil Franchise Tax Revenue Bonds of which (i) \$843,457,251 in aggregate principal amount of Oil Franchise Tax Senior Revenue Bonds, including accreted interest through December 1, 2024, and (ii) \$588,740,000 in aggregate principal amount of Oil Franchise Tax Subordinated Revenue Bonds are Outstanding as of the date of this Official Statement.
+The Commission has also issued Registration Fee Revenue Bonds of which \$306,820,000 are Outstanding as of the date of this Official Statement.
 The Commission has entered into various interest rate exchange agreements (swaps) with respect to certain of the Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds.
-Neither the Oil Franchise Tax Revenue Bonds nor the Registration Fee Revenue Bonds or any of the various swaps with respect to the Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate.
-Furthermore, neither the Oil Franchise Tax Revenues nor the Registration Fee Revenues are pledged to secure the 2024A Bonds.
+Neither the Oil Franchise Tax Revenue Bonds nor the Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate.
+Furthermore, neither the Oil Franchise Tax Revenues are pledged to secure the 2025 Bonds.